Skip to Content

 One way to improve this is by simply boiling a pot of water during winter months.
 While this might not be the most efficient way of putting humidity into your air, it is a way for almost anyone to get a little bit of relief and make at least some sort of improvement.
 As the water boils, it turns to steam, and steam evaporates into the air as vapor that in turn brings up your indoor humidity.
 If you ever find you are really struggling with low indoor humidity, boiling a pot of water is a fast and easy way to get a small amount of relief from this problem.

-Seal Doors & Windows
+3. Seal Doors & Windows

 The number one reason for indoor humidity problems is excessive air leaks between your home and the environment around it.
 Air leaks come in all shapes and sizes, from small and nearly invisible cracks to significant gaps around doors, windows, vents, and more.
 While it isn’t possible to completely seal your home and prevent all air transfer between the indoor and outdoor environment, it is possible to improve the seals around these common leak points to reduce this air transfer as much as possible.
 Replacing weather stripping around doors and windows is a great start, and you can even go a step further by replacing caulking or silicone seals around windows to mitigate loss in areas that don’t really receive a lot of attention.
-Your loved ones may appreciate this repair, as it will help keep pests out of your home too!
+Your loved ones may appreciate this repair, as it will help improve energy efficiency and keep pests out of your home, too!

 Reach out to the experts at Bay Heating & Air Conditioning today if you struggle with indoor air quality problems, such as inconsistent humidity levels.
 Call us at (440) 294-4954 now to book an appointment.